Redaction of information on human rights grounds: Threats to human rights

-If a charity considers that the information it is required to provide under the AEOI agreements may result in a threat to the rights of grant recipients, or those connected with them, then it may apply to HMRC for the information to be redacted from exchange.
+If a Financial Institution considers that the information it is required to provide under the AEOI agreements may result in a threat to the rights of reportable account holders, such as grant recipients of a charity, or those connected with them, then it may apply to HMRC for the information to be redacted from exchange.

 Further information about the rights under the articles of the Human Rights Act can be found at https://www.justice.gov.uk/downloads/human-rights/act-studyguide.pdf